-The PolarFire SoC MSS Direct Memory Access (DMA) controller supports up to 4 channels of independent simultaneous transfers.
-Each channel has its own set of control registers and two interrupts, complete and error.
+The PolarFire SoC direct memory Access (DMA) controller supports up to 4 channels of independent simultaneous transfers.
+Each channel has its own set of controller registers and two interrupts, complete and error.
 Bus transaction sizes are programmable and the transactions can be auto-loaded into the DMA engine.
-The DMA engine works in conjunction with hart software services (firmware running on the E51).
+The DMA engine works in conjunction with hart system services (firmware running on the E51).